 This convenient app is designed to help you meet your smoking cessation goals and find the support you need to "stay quit."
-To download the app to your Anroid or Apple mobile device, search for and download the "Plan Q" app, or simply click one of the links below.
+To download the app to your Anroid or Apple mobile device, search for and download the "Quitter's Circle" app, or simply click one of the links below.
 When prompted, enter the member ID "WRH."

 American Heart Association Scientific Statements:

 Circulation – Journal of the American Heart Association

 A statement from the committee of Atherosclerosis and Hypertension in Children, Council on Cardiovascular Disease in the Young, American Heart Association

 Active and Passive Tobacco Exposure: A serious Pediatric Health Problem

 A Statement for Healthcare Professionals from the American Heart Association

 Ira S. Ockene, MD; Nancy Houston Miller, RN; For the American Heart Association Task Force on Risk ReductionCigarette Smoking CVD and Stroke

 American Cancer SocietyThe American Cancer Society is here to help you take steps every day to stay well.
 We have the resources, information, and support you need to stay motivated to eat right and get active, quit smoking or help a loved one kick the habit, and understand what cancer screenings you need.

 Fresh Start ProgramFresh Start is designed to help employees plan a successful quit attempt by providing essential information, skills for coping with cravings, and group support.